Server Side rendering with Angular universal 14

 Before you start

-To be visited by a large number of users, a website must fulfill two essential conditions.
+To be visited by a large number of users, a website must meet two essential conditions.

 - Be well referenced by search engines.

-The technique that allows you to do this is named.
+The technique that allows you to do this has a name.

 We will apply this technique in an Angular project.

-For this we will use technology advocated by Google teams
+For this we will use the technology recommended by the Google teams

 - Angular Universal.

-This technology will improve the SEO (Search Engine Optimization) of our site.
+This technology will improve the natural referencing or SEO ( Search Engine Optimization ) of our site.

-To be able to continue this tutorial we obviously have to use certain elements
+To be able to continue this tutorial we must obviously have certain elements

-- Angular CLI : The command line interface for Angular.
+- Angular CLI : The tool provided by Angular.

-- Visual Studio code : The source-code editor.
+- Visual Studio code : A code editor.

 We will use an existing project

-# Make a demo directory (the name is arbitrary)
+# Create a demo directory (the name here is arbitrary)

 mkdir demo